Readings

 Per-user configuration

-, add the path for a per-user configuration using source
+In default configuration file, .vimrc or _vimrc, add the path for a per-user configuration using source command.

 source ~/.vimrc

-With per-user configuration file, you can customize vi
+With per-user configuration file, you can customize vi to your taste.

 The following is a typical per-user configuration